convos-chat/convos/blog/_posts/2019-12-24-merry-christmas-and-happy-uploading.md

 <a href="/public/screenshots/2019-12-24-upload.png"><img src="/public/screenshots/2019-12-24-upload.png" alt="Picture of Convos upload icon"></a>

-Either way you choose, will result in a link being inserted into the message input.
+Either will result in a link being inserted into the message input.
 Clicking on send afterwards will share the file with the person/people in the conversation.
-The link will work for anyone who have it, so it's not password protected or anything like that.
+The link will work for anyone who has it, meaning it's not password protected.
 The reason for that is to make sure non-convos-users can see it as well.

 Uploading text files will result in a paste being created, just like how it works when you paste long messages or many lines into the message input.